Personalize selling with product rec quizzes 👉

 For example, here we’ll add a rule to the Number question, which asks about project budget.
 Since you have a tight schedule and can’t take on every project, you might only want to offer a Calendly appointment to leads with a certain budget, while accepting other projects as you’re able.

-Everyone else will jump to the Yes/No question that asks if they have any additional comments.
-Since you added an Email question, you’ll still have their contact information, just in case!
+Since we added an Email question, we’ll still have their contact information, just in case!

-11. If you’ve created more than one rule for a question, each rule will appear as a gray bar under the Existing Logic header.
-For example, this question, from another typeform, has four rules:
+11. If you’ve created more than one rule for a question, each rule will appear as a white bar.
+For example, this question, from another form, has three rules.

 Click on a bar to expand the rule.
-You can edit the rule, or click Delete this rule to remove it from your typeform:
+You can edit the rule, or click Delete this rule to remove it from your form.

-You can also click Remove all at the bottom of the panel to remove all Logic for that step.
+You can also click Delete all rules at the bottom of the panel to remove all Logic for that step.

 Once you’ve finished, click Save at the bottom of the panel.

-Note: To see a full summary of the Logic rules in your typeform, close the left-hand panel, and click Branching and calculations, under Simple Logic, on the right side of the screen.
+To see a full summary of the Logic rules in your form, close the left-hand panel, and click Branching, segmentation and calculations, on the right side of the screen.

 12. Awesome!
 You’ve become a pro at using the Logic Map.
-All that’s left is hitting Publish at the top of the Create panel:
+All that’s left is to click Publish.

 Tap into our community knowledge